Song Registration

 - ✅ Ownership percentages are reasonable

-- Song status changes to "submitted"
+- Song status changes to Submitted

 - Worth team is notified for review

-Step 8: Worth Approval
+Step 8: Worth Registration

 The Worth team reviews your submission: